itamag/notes/content/Wiki/Bloch Electrons.md

 >Where each $u_{\mathbf{k}}^\alpha$is periodic in the unit cell and k (the crystal momentum) can be chosen within the first Brillouin zone.
 Because u is periodic, it can be rewritten as a sum over reciprocal lattice vectors and hence:
 >$$\Psi_{\bf k}^{\alpha}({\bf r})=\sum_{{\bf G}}{\tilde{u}}_{{\bf G},{\bf k}}^{\alpha}\ e^{i({\bf G}+{\bf k})\cdot{\bf r}}\ .$$
 >*Thus an equivalent statement of Bloch’s theorem is that we can write each eigenstate as being made up of a sum of plane-wave states k which differ by reciprocal lattice vectors G, which is exactly what we showed in the case of a weak potential.*

+^62cd65

+>[!remark]
+>If we don't have an infinite lattice but rather a finite collection of unit cells, then we would have quantization of the crystal momenta within the unit cell as per [[#Allowed Crystal Momentum Values]]

 [^2]: To see this generally, recall that a Brillouin zone boundary is a perpendicular bisector of the segment between 0 and some G. We can write the given point k = G/2 + k⊥ where k⊥ · G = 0.
 Then if we construct the point k′ = −G/2 + k⊥, then clearly the second condition is satisfied, and k′ is an element of the perpendicular bisector of the segment between 0 and −G and therefore is on a zone boundary, and |k| = |k′|